closemarketing/firmafy/readme.txt

 == Changelog ==
 = 1.3.3 =
-*  Fixed: Process entry to sign when order is paid.
+*  Fixed: Option to define when to sign the order in processing status.
 *  Fixed: Don't send settings signer if does not have NIF.
 *  Fixed: Don't send sign product if does not have template.